-Any request for a retest or independent analysis must be made in writing to the Company within 7 days from the delivered date, or from notification of the test result if later where a sample is available.
-The Seller shall be liable to the Company for any costs incurred including administration costs which will be reimbursed to the Seller if the analysis proves the load to be within contractual specification.
-Independent tests must be carried out by a recognised independent testing facility.
-It is not possible to send samples for independent testing for infestation as contaminated samples cannot be retained.
+All requests for a retest or independent analysis must be submitted in writing to the Company within 7 days of either: the delivery date, or the date of notification of the test result (whichever is later), provided a sample is still available.
+The Seller will be responsible for any costs incurred by the Company, including administrative expenses.
+However, these costs will be reimbursed to the Seller if the independent analysis confirms that the load meets the contractual specifications.
+Independent tests must be conducted by a recognised, independent testing facility.

+Please note: Samples cannot be sent for independent testing in cases of infestation, as contaminated samples cannot be retained.